Table of Contents

 Step 2.
 Choosing Payout Options

-- Joint and Survivor: Payments continue for the longer of the annuitant's or a designated survivor's life.
-Provides income for a surviving spouse or another beneficiary.
-The guaranteed monthly payments are typically smaller than a single life annuity.
+• Joint and Survivor: Payments continue for the life of the annuitant or a designated survivor.
+Monthly payments are lower than single life options.

-- Period Certain: Payments are made for a guaranteed period, such as 10, 15, or 20 years.
-Ensures payouts for a minimum specified time, providing some legacy.
-Lifelong income isn't guaranteed.
+• Period Certain: Payments are guaranteed for a set period such as 10, 15, or 20 years.
+Lifetime income is not guaranteed.

-- Life with Period Certain: Payments are made for the longer of the annuitant's life or a specified period.
-Guarantees a minimum payment period, providing both income and potential legacy benefits.
-Monthly payouts are lower than a straight-life annuity due to the minimum guarantee.
+• Life with Period Certain: Payments last for life or a guaranteed period, whichever is longer.
+Payouts are lower due to the minimum guarantee.

 Step 3.
 Calculating the Payouts

-The insurance company calculates the periodic payment amount based on the current annuitization rates, the accumulated value, and the selected payout option.
+The insurance company calculates payments using the annuitization rate, the accumulated value of the annuity, and the selected payout option.

 Step 4.
 Converting the Annuity

-The lump sum value is essentially exchanged for a series of annuity income payments.
-The annuitant no longer has access to the lump sum.
+The annuity’s lump sum value is converted into scheduled income payments.
+After annuitization, the annuitant can no longer access the lump sum.

 Step 5.
 Receiving Payments